Enco Malindi

-Enco Malindi (born 15 January 1987) is an Albanian professional footballer who plays as a forward.
+Enco Malindi (born 15 January 1988) is an Albanian former professional footballer who played as a forward.

 Early life

-Malindi is not common surname among Albanian people, though it's more common surname among black Africans.
-Enco Malindi was being born to a foreign mother (presumably Italian or Bulgarian) and Albanian father.
+Malindi was born on 15 January 1988.

 Club career

 Early career

 Malindi started his career in his home town of Tirana with local team Partizani Tirana.
 After playing well in Albania he was spotted by the Bulgarian club Slavia Sofia.
-Malindi completed his dream move to Slavia Sofia in early 2008 for a total fee of €80,000.
+Malindi completed a move to Slavia Sofia in early 2008 for a total fee of €80,000.

 Slavia Sofia

 He joined Slavia Sofia in March 2008 and made his official debut for the club in a match against Chernomorets Burgas on 30 March 2008, playing 60 minutes, with the match finishing 1–1.
 During his spell at the club, Malindi wore the number 99 shirt.

 Spartak Varna

-On 29 July 2008 Malindi signed with PFC Spartak Varna for a fee €50,000.
+On 29 July 2008, Malindi signed with PFC Spartak Varna for a fee of €50,000.
 He made his unofficial debut for the falcons one day later in a match against Chernomorets Balchik by playing 45 minutes and scoring one goal.
 The result of the match was 2–0.
 During the 2008–09 season, he appeared in 20 matches.